jboss-mobile/unified-push-helloworld/android/README.md

 ### Registration

-After logging in the app will call the `RegisterActivity`.
-The Activity lifecycle `onCreate` will call the method `register` and that will try register the app to receive remote notifications.
+After logging in the application will call the `RegisterActivity`.
+The Activity life cycle `onCreate` will call the method `register` and that will try register the application to receive remote notifications.

 ```java
 PushConfig config = new PushConfig(new URI(UNIFIED_PUSH_URL), GCM_SENDER_ID);